blbadger/memorymodels/README.md

 ### Quickstart

-The usual: spin up a venv, install `requirements.txt`, run the driver code in the `memorymodels` directory.
+To run this code using a GPU-accelerated node, spin up a venv, install dependencies via `uv pip install requirements.txt`, run the driver code in the `memorymodels` directory.
+Note that the requirements expect a CUDA device capability of at least 7.0, Python >=3.10, CUDA runtime major version of 12 and driver of at least 535.xxx.xx

 Driver code typically uses the `transformers.trainer` utility which is handy for its compatibility with distributed training algorithms for saving model checkpoints, scheduling lrs, etc and is really just a sophisticated PyTorch wrapper.
 Note that the `trainer` does have a few long-standing bugs such that one occasionally needs to write a custom evaluation script or schedule, which is usually most straightforward to achieve via injecting a function rather than subclassing or making a branch and rewriting the library.